Transitioning from ISO 17025:2005 to ISO/IEC 17025:2017

 Transitioning from the 2005 Version of ISO/IEC 17025

 It is known that there is a 3-year implementation, but this will include many considerations.
 First, for many countries around the world, they will want to have the standard translated into their native language.
 Second, we should all work backwards from the targeted endpoint and define that endpoint.
 As we understand it, ILAC wants assurances that every laboratory accredited to ISO/IEC 17025:2017 has received at least one assessment to the new standard within three years of its publication.
-For example, the new standard was officially published on November 30th of 2017, ILAC wants to be assured that every accredited laboratory has been assessed by December 1, 2020 to the new standard.
-Many accreditation bodies are offering accreditation to the new version by the summer of 2018.
+For example, the new standard was officially published on November 30th of 2017, and ILAC wants to be assured that every accredited laboratory has been assessed by December 1, 2020 to the new standard.
+Many accreditation bodies began offering accreditation to the new version in the summer of 2018.

 What is no longer required?

 What is new in the standard is not so much additional requirements but new focus.
 Requirements have shifted from prescriptive to performance-based.
 It is not driven by step-by-step procedures but by a series of processes to deliver high quality results to customers.
 Elements that are no longer required from the previous version may still be maintained as helpful elements in many management systems.
 They are simply no longer a requirement.

 - All the elements formerly required to be stated in the quality manual

 - Titled terms for top management, quality manager, technical manager

 We should clarify that requirements in these ISO documents are designated by a “shall”.
 The 2017 version of ISO/IEC 17025 has roughly 20 fewer “shalls” than the 2005 version … only about 220.

 It should be noted that the revised ISO/IEC 17025 has no major new technical sections with requirements.
 It does however have dozens of new sub-elements and several key things with a new emphasis.